ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/distribution/highly-available-tasks.markdown

 Since the `Database Topology` is _eventually consistent_ across the cluster, there will be an _eventually consistent_ `Responsible Node`, which will answer the above constraints.

 ### Mentor Node
-When doing an update task, the `Responsible Node` is referred to as a `Mentor Node`.
+When node has the task to update another node.
+The updating node is called `Mentor Node`.

 ## Tasks Relocation